copenlu/stat-nlp-book/README.md

 ### Download Data

-The book requires some data that can be stored on github.
+The book requires some data that cannot be stored on github.
 To download execute:

     docker run -v $PWD:/home/jovyan/work riedelcastro/stat-nlp-book scripts/download_data.sh